chris-sanders/maas-lxd/README.md

 - KVM must be installed and working.
 [KVM Install Guide](https://help.ubuntu.com/community/KVM/Installation)

 ## Running
+If using a version of lxd that supports storage pools (>2.0), ensure that the pool name in 'root-device' matches what you have in `lxc storage list`

 Run the make-maas.sh and name your MAAS container.
 ```
 ./make-maas.sh maas